ZoetropeLabs/zoetrope.io/index.md

 # Other service rows
 rows:
-    - title: A tailored and responsive consulting services
+    - title: IoT Consulting
       text: >
-        The team at Zoetrope labs have in-depth knowledge of IoT and technology more broadly.
-Combined with experience of IoT deployments this puts us in a unique position to advise on how technology may shape your business.
+        The team at Zoetrope labs have in-depth knowledge of the IoT and of technology more broadly.
+Combined with experience of IoT deployments, this puts us in a unique position to advise on how technology may shape your business, including:

         <ul class="tick-list">
               <li>Market Size</li>